aws/aws-toolkit-azure-devops/docs/TESTPLAN.md

                                +
 ```

-\*"Utils" and "Operations" both use AWS service clients and access the system environment as well,
+-   "Utils" and "Operations" both use AWS service clients and access the system environment as well,
     however most of these calls are to objects that are injected by way of the TaskOperations constructor.

+### How we test

+-   We use [Jest](https://jestjs.io/) to run unit/functional tests, and VSTS build definitions to run end to end tests
+-   Tests are in the `tests` folder
+    -   `taskTests` Holds unit tests and functional tests
+        -   `taskTests/common` Holds all of our unit tests
+        -   `taskTests/<anything-else>` Holds all of our functional tests
+    -   `endToEndTests` Holds end to end build definitions
+    -   `resources` Holds test resources used by the functional and unit tests
+-   New modules mean new tests!

 ## Tests as they exist today